 What you need to provide for your child – As part of registration we provide your child with a Daisy Chain Bag.
 Please use this everyday to ensure we have a spare set of clothes (in case they get messy or wet), and a suitable hat for the season.
 Please name all items of clothings, as it very difficult to remember who owns what!
 We ask parents to bring in enough nappies for the session; however we supply wipes, and nappy sacks.
 Parents will need to supply formula until their child moves onto whole milk.

 Wellies – We would like the children to have the opportunity to play in the garden in all weathers so would ask that you provide a pair of wellies to keep at nursery.
 Please remember to replace them when your child’s feet grow!

 Waiting List – We operate a waiting list at the Daisy Chain and places are available on a first come, first served basis.

 Yummy food!
 We know how important good nutrition is to the healthy development of our children, and nursery is the perfect place to start educating children about healthy eating.
-The nursery offers a varied menu which operates on a 21 day rota to ensure that the children experience all our dishes.
+The nursery offers both a winter and summer menu.
+Each season has a 4 week menu; each week rotating on itself to ensure that every child experiences all our dishes.
 Those children who are at nursery for a full day will have access to at least 5 portions of fruit and vegetables every day.
 The meals are prepared on site by qualified staff.
-All our sauces are made from fresh ingredients and we make all our own cakes and biscuits to avoid unnecessary additives.
+All our sauces are made from fresh ingredients and we make all our own cakes to avoid unnecessary additives.